Dot32Dev/dot32.dev/public/tutorials/circle-vs-rectangle-collision/index.md

 The actual resolution is done as such:
 - get offset from circle to point
 - get the distance by getting the "length" of the offset vector
-- create a "direction" vector from dividing the x/y of the offset by the distance
+- create a "direction" vector by dividing the x/y of the offset by the distance
 - calculate how far the player will have to travel along the direction vector by subtracting the "distance" from the circle radius
-- actually move the player by the calculated amount in the direction of the direction vector
+- actually move the player by the calculated amount, in the direction of the direction vector

 Try to understand what this is doing and how it works before copying the code below:
 ```lua